how to afford twins/raising twins on a tight budget

 What to Buy When Expecting Twins

-I used to book Baby Bargains: Secrets to Saving to while preparing for our singleton and preparing for twins on a budget.
+I used to book Baby Bargains while preparing for our singleton and preparing for twins on a budget.
 I cannot recommend it enough!
 It has in-depth reviews as well as good better and best ratings for every item you could possibly think of.

 While it’s tempting to buy the latest and greatest for your babies, if you’re on a budget, I would advise against it.
 Your babies aren’t going to notice if they’re in a Pottery Barn crib!
 The truth is, when you’re buying two of everything, it’s hard, even when you buy things that are inexpensive.